Easy Guide To Rotary Screw Air Compressors (2022 Edition)

 Most people appreciate rotary screw air compressors because of their longevity, reliability, and easy access to instant air.
 Because rotary screw air compressors can run continuously, there’s no need to wait for an air receiver tank to fill before you can start using the air.
 Those tend to be the most popular benefits of rotary screw air compressors.

 Many operators also appreciate the limited lifetime warranties that come with some rotary screw air compressors, like VMAC’s.
-These types of warranties are available because the rotors and air-ends are proven to stand the test of time—or, more specifically, the life of a modern service truck.
+These warranties are available because the rotors and air ends are proven to stand the test of time—or, more specifically, the life of a modern service truck.
 This longevity makes rotary screw compressors a drama-free option.

-For example, the first VMAC rotary screw air-end outlived the truck on which it was installed.
-The rotors were returned to us and are currently displayed in our trophy case.
+For example, the first VMAC rotary screw air end outlived the truck it was installed on.
+The rotors were returned to us and are on display in our trophy case.

 Figure 15: VMAC’s first rotors, which outlived the truck

-Rotary screw air compressors’ lengthy lifespan is a considerable advantage over reciprocating air compressors, which are jokingly referred to as “throw-away air compressors” because they are often expected to fail after 3 to 5 years.
+Rotary screw air compressors’ lengthy lifespan is a considerable advantage over reciprocating air compressors, which are jokingly referred to as “throw-away air compressors” because they often fail after 3 to 5 years.

 Disadvantages of Rotary Screw Air Compressors